 '''

-1 template < typename T >
+1 template<typename T>

 class dist_object;

 '''

-2 C++ Concepts: MoveConstructible (when T is MoveConstructible), Destructible
+2 C++ Concepts: MoveConstructible (when ${\tt T}$ is MoveConstructible), Destructible

 '''

-3 template < typename T >
+3 template<typename T>

-dist_object < T > :: dist_object (T value, const team & team = world());
+dist_object<T>::dist_object(T value, const team &team = world());

 '''

-- This function is collective (§12.1) over the given team, the team must be active, and the master persona (§10.5.1) must appear in the persona stack of the calling thread. - 5 Precondition: T must be MoveConstructible. - Constructs this process's member of the distributed object identified by the collective calling context across team.
+- 4 This function is collective (§12.1) over the given team, the team must be active, and the master persona (§10.5.1) must appear in the persona stack of the calling thread. - 5 Precondition: T must be MoveConstructible. - 6 Constructs this process's member of the distributed object identified by the collective calling context across team.
 The initial value for this process is given in value.
 The future returned from dist_id<T>::when_here for the corresponding dist_id<T> will be readied during this constructor.
-This implies that continuations waiting for that future will execute before the constructor returns. - C++ memory ordering: Although this is a collective call, it does not provide any synchronization or ordering guarantees between participating threads. - UPC++ progress level: none
+This implies that continuations waiting for that future will execute before the constructor returns. - 7 C++ memory ordering: Although this is a collective call, it does not provide any synchronization or ordering guarantees between participating threads.

-'''

-9 template < typename T>

-template < typename ...Arg>

-dist_object < T > :: dist_object (const team & team, Arg & & ...arg);

-'''
+8 template<typename T> template<typename ...Arg> dist_object<T>::dist_object(const team &team, Arg &&...arg);

-- This function is collective (§12.1) over the given team, the team must be active, and the master persona (§10.5.1) must appear in the persona stack of the calling thread. - Constructs this process's member of the distributed object identified by the collective calling context across team.
+- 9 This function is collective (\$12.1) over the given team, the team must be active, and the master persona (\$10.5.1) must appear in the persona stack of the calling thread. - 10 Constructs this process's member of the distributed object identified by the collective calling context across team.
 The initial value for this process is constructed with T(std::forward<Arg>(arg)...).
 The result is undefined if this call throws an exception.
 The future returned from dist_id<T>::when_here for the corresponding dist_id<T> will be readied during this constructor.
-This implies that continuations waiting for that future will execute before the constructor returns. - C++ memory ordering: Although this is a collective call, it does not provide any synchronization or ordering guarantees between participating threads. - UPC++ progress level: none
+This implies that continuations waiting for that future will execute before the constructor returns. - 11 C++ memory ordering: Although this is a collective call, it does not provide any synchronization or ordering guarantees between participating threads.

 '''

-14 template < typename T >

-dist_object < T > :: dist_object (dist_object < T > && other);
+12 template<typename T>

+dist_object<T>::dist_object(dist_object<T> &&other);

 '''

-- Precondition: The master persona (§10.5.1) must appear in the persona stack of the calling thread.
-T must be MoveConstructible. - Makes this instance the calling process's representative of the distributed object associated with other, transferring all state from other.
-Invalidates other, and any subsequent operations on other, except for destruction, produce undefined behavior. - UPC++ progress level: none object, and further lookups on this process using the dist_id<T> corresponding to this distributed object will have undefined behavior.
+- 13 Precondition: The master persona (§10.5.1) must appear in the persona stack of the calling thread.
+T must be MoveConstructible. - 14 Makes this instance the calling process's representative of the distributed object associated with other, transferring all state from other.
+Invalidates other, and any subsequent operations on other, except for destruction, produce undefined behavior.

+'''

+15 template<typename T>

+dist_object<T>::~dist_object();

+'''

+- 16 Precondition: The master persona (§10.5.1) must appear in the persona stack of the calling thread, or UPC++ must have been uninitialized since the dist_object<T> construction. - 17 ~T() is invoked to destroy the resident value instance. - 18 If this instance has not been invalidated by being passed to the move constructor, then this will destroy the calling process's member of the distributed object, and further lookups on this process using the dist_id<T> corresponding to this distributed object will have undefined behavior.
 If this instance has been invalidated by a move, then this call will not affect the distributed object.

+19 This function may be called when UPC++ is in the uninitialized state.

 '''

-18 template < typename T >
+20 template < typename T>

-dist_object < T > :: ~ dist_object();
+dist_id <T> dist_object <T>::id() const;

 '''

-- 19 Precondition: The master persona (§10.5.1) must appear in the persona stack of the calling thread, or UPC++ must have been uninitialized since the dist_object<T> construction. - 20 ~T() is invoked to destroy the resident value instance. - If this instance has not been invalidated by being passed to the move constructor, then this will destroy the calling process's member of the distributed
+21 Returns the dist_id<T> representing the universal name of this distributed object.

+'''

+22 template < typename T>

+team& dist_object <T>::team();

+template < typename T>

+const team& dist_object <T>::team() const;

+'''

-22 This function may be called when UPC++ is in the uninitialized state.
-23 UPC++ progress level: none template < typename T> dist_id<T> dist_object<T>::id() const; 25 Returns the dist id<T> representing the universal name of this distributed object.
-26 UPC++ progress level: none template < typename T> team& dist_object <T>::team(); template < typename T> const team& dist_object<T>::team() const; 28 Precondition: The team associated with this distributed object must not have been deactivated since the construction of this distributed object.
-29 Retrieves a reference to the team instance associated with this distributed object.
-30 UPC++ progress level: none template < typename T> T dist_object <T>::operator ->() const; 32 Access to the calling process's value instance for this distributed object.
-33 UPC++ progress level: none template < typename T> T& dist_object <T>::operator() const;
+- 23 Precondition: The team associated with this distributed object must not have been deactivated since the construction of this distributed object. - Retrieves a reference to the team instance associated with this distributed object.

+'''

+25 template<typename T>

+T dist_object<T>::operator->() const;

+'''

+26 Access to the calling process's value instance for this distributed object.

+'''

+27 template<typename T>

+T& dist_object<T>::operator() const;

+'''